 I’m headed to Japan for 5 days this Fall/Winter.
-Afterwards I’ll be heading to Singapore and Indonesia (Bali and Jakarta) for 7 days.
-I am looking forward to my trip to Asia!
+Afterward, I’ll be heading to Singapore and Indonesia (Bali and Jakarta) for 7 days.
+I am really looking forward to my trip to Asia!
 This will be my first time visiting all three countries.
-Not only do I get to go to three new destinations, I’ll be visiting areas with varying forecasts.
+While it is exciting to visit three new destinations, the challenger will be packing for areas with varying forecasts.
 In Tokyo it’s going to be ~60 F and Singapore and Indonesia will be ~80-85 F.

-Here is what I am packing for the Fall/Winter while in Japan.
+I love to pack as a light as possible.
+Below is a list of what I am packing for the Fall/Winter while in Japan.
 The weather will not be parka worthy just yet, but it will be cold enough that I shouldn’t be outside in shorts and a tank top.
 I recently created a Activewear Capsule Wardrobe for Fall 2017, so I will definitely be bringing many of these items along with me on my trip.

 - 1 Jacket: Lime and Vine Mina Jacket (find similar items here)